SynchronetBBS/sbbs/xtrn/slyvote/readme.txt

 Setting up SlyVote
 ------------------
 SlyVote is comprised of the following files:
-1. SlyVote.js             The SlyVote script
+1. slyvote.js             The SlyVote script

-2. SlyVote.cfg            The SlyVote configuration file
+2. slyvote.cfg            The SlyVote configuration file

 3. dd_lightbar_menu.js    A JavaScript lightbar menu class used by SlyVote.
                           You do not need to edit or use this file directly.